rmb938/ansible_step-ca/README.md

     ```bash
     /usr/bin/python3 generate-intermediate.py
     ```
+1. Unplug Root Yubikey and reboot to clear any memory of the keys
 1. Put the root Yubikey back in a safe place
 1. Plug the system back into the network